-The type of person for whom the 21in iMac is ideal will be different to the type who would require a 27in iMac.
+The type of person for whom the 21.5in iMac is ideal will be different to the type who would require a 27in iMac.

-For professionals who need a powerful Mac, the choice will probably be between the 27in iMac models, the 15in Retina MacBook Pro and the Mac Pro, and the Mar 2019 update puts the iMac right back in the mix.
+For professionals who need a powerful Mac, the choice will probably be between the 27in iMac models, the 15in Retina MacBook Pro, and the March 2019 update puts the iMac right back in the mix.
 It's an excellent option.

 The iMac Pro is even faster but it's also a lot more expensive.
 For more information read: iMac Pro vs iMac.

 There are two different sizes of iMac available: the 21.5in iMac and the 27in iMac.
 The full iMac range was last updated in March 2019 with new processors going up to Intel's 8th and 9th generations.

 The old entry-level iMac (which doesn't have a Retina display) is still available.
 This costs £1,049/$1,099, and features a (7th-gen) 2.3GHz dual-core i5 processor, 8GB RAM, Intel Iris Plus Graphics 640 and a 1TB hard drive.
 It's the lowest spec machine Apple sells.